mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">standard</span>

 Enables or disables adding or modifying the “Expires” and “Cache-Control” response header fields.
 No change to the public version.
+The cache time on the server is not affected by this directive.

 ### [`gzip_types`](http://nginx.org/en/docs/http/ngx_http_gzip_module.html#gzip_types)

 <span class="badge">advanced</span>

-Enables gzipping of responses for the specified MIME types in addition to “text/html”.
-No change to the public version.
-We always have gzip on.
+CDN360 has gzip always on, but by default only applies to content type “text/html”.
+This directive can be used to enable compression on more MIME types.
+We are working on supporting wildcards like `text/*`, ETA is Sep.
+2020.

 ### [`if`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if)

 <span class="badge">standard</span>

 Control the server behavior based on the specified condition.
 Make sure you fully understand how the [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if) control flow works.
 We also wrote [some guidelines](</docs/edge-logic/multiple-origins.md#ifcaution>) about the best practices with this directive.
 One important improvement we made is to support the `&&` operator, which performs logical AND of two sub-conditions.
-(ETA: July 2020) For example:
+For example:
 ```nginx
 if ($http_x = 1 && $http_y != 2) && http_z) {
 ...